Age Discrimination Attorney in Alabama

 You may have an age discrimination claim if you are 40 years of age or older, you have suffered adverse employment actions, and you can point to signs that these adverse actions happened to you because of your age.
 These days, most employers do not come out directly and say, “you’re too old”.
 Today’s forms of discrimination are much more subtle, and to prove that you have been discriminated against, you need to have extensive documentation.
 This may include all electronic communication between you and your employer, the testimony of any potential witnesses, and circumstantial evidence such as a pattern of hiring younger workers.
 Be sure to obtain as much information as possible related to your claim, then get in touch with a skilled employment law attorney to discuss your case.

-Speak with a Seasoned Alabama Age Discrimination Attorney
+Speak with an Age Discrimination and ADEA Protection Attorney in Birmingham

 If you believe you have been the victim of age discrimination, you may be entitled to recover compensation from your employer, as well as other legal remedies.
 Attorney Kira Fonteneau understands the complexities of state and federal employment laws, and she can thoroughly review your case and advise you of your legal rights and options.